Salaries & JobsUpdated March 2026

 LowNational avg: $55,000High

-College Station's southern location means humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+College Station's southern location means humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 The housing picture is equally important: one of America's more affordable housing markets, where homeownership is within reach for most working families.
-When it comes to teacher salary, the local workforce reflects a more relaxed labor market where service providers compete on price as much as reputation.
+When it comes to teacher salary, the local workforce reflects a more relaxed labor market where businesses compete on price as much as reputation.
 This is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.

 What Matters Most